Frequently Asked Questions

 What sort of testing do you do?

-Before a dog can enter our program, it must have an entry level evaluation.
-After that there are three more trailing levels and a final mission-ready test.
-We also encourage our handlers to obtain external certifications as well.
+Before a dog can enter our program, it must pass an entry-level evaluation.
+There are three additional trailing levels and a final mission-ready test.
+We also encourage handlers to obtain external certifications.

 I’m really interested in becoming a handler.
 I already have a dog (or am getting one soon).
 What do I need to do?

-We do NOT recommend getting a dog before you begin these initial steps.
+Becoming a handler requires significant time and money.
+We want potential handlers to understand the commitment level before proceeding.
+We do NOT recommend getting a dog before completing these initial steps.

-I already have a dog that does really good at finding hidden food and “Bobby” when he hides.
-I think he’d be good for Search and Rescue.
+I already have a dog that does well at finding hidden food and “Bobby” when he hides.
 Can I have him join your team?

-This is a popular question.
-We suggest you read the above information about becoming a SAR K9 handler.
-There are many steps to becoming a handler and having a dog invited into the training program.
-Both the dog and its handler will undergo an immense amount of training as well.
+This is a common question.
+Please review the information above about becoming a SAR K9 handler.
+Both the dog and handler will undergo extensive training.

 What types of dogs do you have on your team?

 We have a variety of dogs, including bloodhounds.
-Although we shy away from breed biases, it is necessary that dogs admitted to training be appropriate for search work.
-There are specific parameters that are needed and breed tendencies for success which members of the K9 Unit will be happy to discuss with you when you join a training.
+While we avoid breed biases, dogs admitted to training must be suitable for search work.
+Specific parameters and breed tendencies for success will be discussed when you join a training.